Temporary Gun Violence Restraining Orders (21 days):

 - Obtain and fill out forms GV-110, GV-109, CLETS-001, and GV-100 (used for the full one-year GVRO).
-Forms may be obtained online at www.courts.ca.gov/33683 or may be available in person at your local Superior or Civil courthouse to get assistance obtaining the correct forms.
+Forms may be obtained online here, you may also visit your local Superior or Civil courthouse to get assistance obtaining the correct forms.

 - Have your forms reviewed at the court self-help center or by a lawyer.

-- Make at least 5 copies of your completed forms and turn one copy of all completed forms into the Superior Court in the county where the person who is the subject of the order lives.
+- Make at least 5 copies of your completed forms and turn one copy of all completed forms into the Superior Court in the county where the person to be restrained lives.

-- A Superior Court may issue a temporary Gun Violence Restraining Order, when there is a “substantial likelihood” that the subject of the order “poses a significant danger in the near future of causing personal injury” to self or others by having access to a firearm and when the removal of firearms is necessary to prevent injury; and because less restrictive alternatives have been tried and found to be ineffective, or are inadequate or inappropriate for the circumstances.
-Temporary Gun Violence Restraining Order petitions are typically decided on the same day they are filed.
+- A Superior Court may issue a temporary GVRO, when there is a “substantial likelihood” that the person to be restrained “poses a significant danger in the near future of causing personal injury” to self or others by having access to a firearm and when the removal of firearms is necessary to prevent injury; and because less restrictive alternatives have been tried and found to be ineffective, or are inadequate or inappropriate for the circumstances.
+Temporary GVRO petitions are typically decided on the same day they are filed.

 - Petitioning does not involve a criminal complaint and does not prevent you from seeking any other available legal remedy.

 - Serving a Gun Violence Restraining Order can be very dangerous.
 If an order has been issued, the Judicial Council of California recommends a law enforcement officer serve the order.
 The Judicial Council of California also recommends that you never ask a friend or family member, or private process server to serve a GVRO, or serve the order yourself.

 Once issued, the temporary Gun Violence Restraining Order will be in effect for no more than 21 days.